bdk0/bdk0.github.io/_posts/2020-12-12-fun-with-du.markdown

 But nope, the tool doesn't see the bind mount as a separate filesystem, since its really part of the same filesystem mounted at a new point.

-Unlike the  Linux version of **du**, which is part of GNU Core Utils, the **du** from FreeBSD is a different program, originally from Version 1 AT&T Unix, and it does not appear to make this half-hearted attempt to avoid double counting space when the **-L** option is chosen.
+Unlike the  Linux version of **du**, which is part of GNU Core Utils, the **du** from FreeBSD is a different program, originally from Version 1 AT&T Unix, and it does not appear to make this attempt to avoid double counting space.
 On FreeBSD all three directories are shown with the **-L** option is enabled, and the **./dir** and the **./mnt** when it is not enabled.
 (Using nullfs instead of bind mounts on FreeBSD, since it doesn't support the latter by default)